letsencrypt/website/_posts/2015-4-23-draft-isrg-cp-cps.markdown

 title:  "Updated Draft ISRG CP and CPS"
 date:   2015-4-23T07:00
 author: Josh Aas, ISRG Executive Director
-excerpt: Today we're publishing an updated draft of our <a href="/documents/ISRG-CP-May-5-2015.pdf">Certificate Policy (CP)</a> and the first public draft of our <a href="/documents/ISRG-CPS-May-5-2015.pdf">Certification Practice Statement (CPS)</a>.
+excerpt: Today we're publishing an updated draft of our Certificate Policy (CP) and the first public draft of our Certification Practice Statement (CPS).
 ---

 Update 2015-10-12: These documents are now out of date.
 Please visit our <a